50 Unforgettable Things to Do in Riviera Nayarit

 Tips and what to bring for hiking Monkey Mountain:

-- The trail at Monkey Mountain is steep and rocky, so be sure not to go in your beach sandals!
+- The trail at Monkey Mountain is steep and rocky, so be sure to wear sturdy footwear (i.e. no flip flops!)

 - Bring lots of water